Feed usually represents the single largest cost in all types of sheep

 most all legume plants during the entire growing season, though

 not when the plants are mature and dry.

-Early/mid gestation is a critical period because placental development
+Early to mid gestation is a critical period in the ewe's production cycle because placental development

 occurs from day 30 to day 90 of gestation.
 Placental size or weight